NeonGamerBot-QK/blog/src/content/blog/clubs-vuln-slack.md

 ## What actually happened?
 What do you mean by "Hey, where did all the Slack channels go?"

-Well… I was looking through the [Hack Club club dashboard source code](https://github.com/hackclub/club-dashboard), and in the very long AI-generated `main.py` (authored by the lead club engineering lead) I was Ctrl+F’ing through the API endpoints.
+Well… I was looking through the [Hack Club club dashboard source code](https://github.com/hackclub/club-dashboard), and in the very long AI-generated `main.py` (made by the lead club engineering lead) I was Ctrl+F’ing through the API endpoints.
 I found a URL that’s used to invite members to Slack as multi-channel guests.
 At first it looked normal, but then I noticed there were absolutely no authentication headers in that code — which is extremely concerning, because it provides a way into the Hack Club Slack with no logging whatsoever, making it easy for the Slack to be raided.

 I then found the code on the lead club engineer’s GitHub (for some reason not on the Hack Club org).
 In the screenshot below you can see the code contains a clone of my own code for [explorpheus](https://github.com/hackclub/explorpheus), but this version appears to be a Python server that invites people to Slack with no auth.
 While browsing another folder (`attached_assets`) I found something even more concerning: **log files**.
 ![ss of code structure](/images/club-vuln/ss_of_stuff.png)